louisdorard/full-stack-ml/README.md

 ### Running Jobs on Gradient

 When we add you to our team project, you'll have access to paid features such as running Jobs.
-But if you don't want to wait, you can add a credit card to your Gradient Private Workspace.
+But if you don't want to wait until we add you to the team, you can add a credit card to your Gradient Private Workspace.
 A "workspace" on ML cloud platforms is a place where you can create projects, in which all your experiment files will be stored (code, assets, outputs, results).

 1. Install the Gradient CLI (Command Line Interface)
    ```bash